You’ve probably seen this in movies a lot. Someone’s arrested and they suddenly get released from jail after issuing a payment – Bail.

 Who is a bail bondsman?

 A bail bond agent, known as a bail bondsman is a person (or an agency/corporation) who makes an agreement between the court and the defendant.
 A surety bond.
-This type of bond ensures the release of the defendant from jail under a condition that they appear at trial.
+This type of bond ensures the release of the defendant from jail under the condition that they appear at trial.

 They are people who help arrestees get out of jail should the latter have no money to pay the bail amount.